-If you have never experienced talk therapy before or are unfamiliar with holistic approaches, you probably have questions about how the process works.
-Below you can find some key principles of my holistic approaches.
+If you this is your first time trying holistic therapy, you probably have questions about how it feels and how it works.
+Here are some key principles of my holistic approaches.

 Building the Relationship

 Before beginning any major therapeutic work, it is important for us to build a supportive and trusting relationship.
-Safety and empathic understanding are key foundations which must be in place for vulnerability, honesty, and positive change to happen.
-As with any relationship, there will be times of difficulty or conflict, but these are genuine opportunities for mutual growth and deepened understanding.
+Safety and empathic understanding have to be in place for vulnerability, honesty, and positive change to happen.
+We may sometimes experience difficulties or conflict in therapy, but these are genuine opportunities for growth and deepened understanding.
 The process of rupture and solid repair builds a powerful and sincere therapeutic relationship.

 A "Whole Person" Approach

-It is important to consider how you experience living in the spaces of your mind, body, spirit, emotions, and environment.
+It is important to consider how we live in our minds, bodies, spirits, emotions, and physical environment.
 Many people operate heavily in the "mind" space and feel less connected to their other areas of being.
 In therapy we can explore ways to help the mind find stillness, build awareness and trust in your body, get in touch with your emotions, raise spiritual consciousness, and bond with the natural world.

 There are many helpful techniques we can use to gain insight and connect the whole self.
 These include:

 Drawing, writing, and other creative exercises